Cullin v. State , 1977 Wyo. LEXIS 262 ( 1977 )

 The jury answered the question as to why the defendant went to get the gun along with the motive and intent which can be inferred from the chain of events leading up to the confrontation at the motel.
 Before the shooting, the last likely place to see self-defense was at Clyde’s a few hours earlier, when the deceased may have struck the defendant.
 It appears likely that the defendant stalked him down to do what she did.
 As against the defendant’s claim of self-defense and the evidence, the court’s instruction was proper.

 The exact, same instruction here was one given by the trial judge in State v.
 Flory, 1929, 40 Wyo.
-184, 198, 276 P. 458, 461.
-The defendant in that case armed himself to go after the deceased for an explanation, the defendant's wife having accused decedent of raping her.
+184,198, 276 P. 458, 461.
+The defendant m that case armed himself to go after the deceased for an explanation, the defendant’s wife having accused decedent of raping her.
 When confronted by defendant pointing a rifle, the defendant there explained that the victim, looking mean, sprang at him and before he knew it, the rifle went off and the man fell.
-This court found no error in the instruction and explained that a person who provokes or brings on the difficulty in which he kills his assailant cannot invoke the right of self-defense, unless he retreats as far as he safely can, making that fact manifest to his adversary.
+This court found no error in the instruction and explained that a person who provokes or brings on the difficulty in which he kills his assailant cannot invoke the right of self-defense, unless he retreats as far as he safely can, making th'at fact manifest to his adversary.

+.
 In State v.
 Radon, 1933, 45 Wyo.
 383, 400, 19 P.2d 177, 182, a similar instruction was indicated to be theoretically correct but the provocation was not considered as calculated to lead to the taking advantage of the deceased or to take his life or to do some great bodily injury.
 It depends upon whether the wrong was intended to produce an occasion to kill or produce bodily injury.
 The same rule was discussed in State v.
 Bristol, 1938, 53 Wyo.
 304, 84 P.2d 757.
 In that case, even though an accused armed himself and went to a restaurant, where he met the deceased, whom he killed in an ensuing fight, the defendant was held to have not adequately provoked the decedent by a momentary glare and therefore retained his right of self-defense.
-It is initially the court's obligation to determine whether there is evidence before the jury from which it could infer that the defendant was at fault and be regarded as an *451 aggressor and deprive himself of the right of self-defense.
+It is initially the court’s obligation to determine whether there is evidence before the jury from which it could infer that the defendant was at fault and be regarded as an *451aggressor and deprive himself of the right of self-defense.
 State v.
 Bristol, supra.
 The instruction cannot be given as a matter of course in every case involving a claim of self-defense.

 In the case before us, we hold that in the light of the defendant’s threats to kill, her overpowering jealousy, arming herself and searching out the defendant, justified the court in instructing the jury, as it did, and it became a jury decision to finally determine whether defendant’s provocation was calculated to create an occasion in order to afford her an opportunity to kill or seriously injure the deceased, whether the defendant’s story of the scuffle was true or not.
 The physical facts, however, would indicate that no combat in the vehicle took place and she shot him as he entered the car.
 We would say the facts of this case closely parallel those of State v.
 Flory, supra.